 Alaina Coates joined Wilson on the All-SEC First Team, becoming first Gamecock to earn All-SEC honors all four years of her career.

-The Gamecocks had an SEC-best nine wins against top-25 teams, including five top-10 wins, with just three of the nine played at home.
+The Gamecocks had an SEC-best 12 wins against top-25 teams, including eight top-10 wins, with just three of the wins played at home.

 Junior Kaela Davis was a CoSIDA Academic All-District selection.